Darfo Boario Terme: History

 In 1857, dr. Biffi, the first medical scientist of the Austrian lieutenant in Lombardy described it as "the most active in Lombardy".
-However, according to Cantù, the revaluation of the waters of Boario came about thanks to doctor Zattini of Darfo in 1858.
-Since then, more and more people have been coming to Boario to treat themselves, but staying in nearby villages such as Darfo, Corna, Esine, etc. Only in 1906 the waters of Boario were revalued.
+However, according to Cantù, the revaluation of the waters of Boario came about due to doctor Zattini of Darfo in 1858.
+Since then, more people have been coming to Boario to use the hot springs, but staying in nearby villages such as Darfo, Corna, Esine, and others.
+In 1906 the waters of Boario were revalued.
 Since then, the first spa building with features such as an Art Nouveau dome was built and, in 1906, the Hotel Terme was also built, followed by the construction of other hotels.

-However, it was not until 1914, with the construction of a thermal spa, that the therapeutic value of the waters was scientifically and methodically developed.
+In 1914, with the construction of a thermal spa, the therapeutic qualities of the waters was scientifically and methodically developed.
 As a result of this development, Royal Decree No. 765 of 15 April 1926 elevated Boario to the status of Autonomous Board of Health.

 Between 1951 and 1952, a new spring was discovered, now called Fausta, in honour of its discoverer Dr Fausto Cardio.

-A few years later, with the extension of the park, the spa was completely transformed and a new pavilion and a huge auditorium were added.
+A few years later, with the extension of the park, the spa was upgraded and a new pavilion and a auditorium were added.

-This small spa also survived the terrible flood that hit Boario on the night of 17 September 1960.
+This small spa also survived the flood that hit Boario on the night of 17 September 1960.

 In 1964, a new spa named after Alessandro Manzoni was opened.
 In 1965 the old spa establishment, dedicated to Adolfo Ferrata, was enlarged and modernised.
 New and modern hotels and guesthouses increased the accommodation capacity of Boario Terme.

-The thermal spring is located in a vast park, in the middle of shady avenues, vast lawns and flowerbeds, dominated by the steep rocky walls of Monte Erbanno.
+The thermal spring is located in a large park, in the middle of shady avenues, lawns and flowerbeds, dominated by the steep rocky walls of Monte Erbanno.

-After three centuries of renowned therapeutic and curative value, the Boario spa still retains a quality of high excellence, as certified by CerAm, the European Mineral Water Research Centre in 2010.
+After three centuries of therapeutic use, the Boario spa still retains a high quality, as certified by CerAm, the European Mineral Water Research Centre in 2010.

 The Dome

 The Liberty dome, the emblem of Terme di Boario, is made of white marble, and the balcony is supported by pillars with Ionic capitals.
 Its history can be traced back to 1913: it was once the seat of the orchestra, while today it is considered a sign and symbol of the Terme di Boario and the municipality in which it is located, Darfo Boario Terme.
-The dome is the most prestigious symbol of the Padiglione dell'Antica Fonte, and was built a century ago by the architect Amerigo Marazzi, becoming a striking example of Art Nouveau architecture.
+The dome is a symbol of the Padiglione dell'Antica Fonte, and was built a century ago by the architect Amerigo Marazzi, becoming an example of Art Nouveau architecture.

 Park

-Also important for well-being is the centuries-old park, comprising 130,000 square metres of land where mineral water is collected.
-It is the ideal place to take a relaxing walk and invigorate the spirit.
+There is a centuries-old park, comprising 130,000 square metres of land where mineral water is collected.